 in all cases, we do not recommend setting up Key Decisions as "Epics" and Knowledge Gaps as "User Stories" - this language does not accurately reflect the fact that one Knowledge Gap can support more than one Key Decision, sometimes for more than one team!

 These platforms lead teams down paths that may seem intuitive but actually lead them in the wrong direction.

 These tools enforce a Work Breakdown Structure and Gantt Chart mindset that is fine for programs with High Cost of Change — and Low Uncertainty.
 If your program is like that, you don't need Rapid Learning Cycles.

 These traditional tools break down in environments of High Uncertainty because they assume that the plan is much more stable than a Rapid Learning Cycles plan will be.

 If you must integrate with an Enterprise Project Planning tool for resource management, consider putting the Key Decision Flow into this tool, but leaving the Learning Cycles Plan and Activity Plans out of it.
-If you need help with this, please contact me – I can save you hours of pain with a complimentary 15-minute phone consult!
+If you need help with this, please contact me - a 15 minute phone call can save you hours of pain!
+I never charge for something like this.

 Some tools developed to support Agile Software Development are simply not capable of being adapted for Rapid Learning Cycles.
-You will know you've encountered one of these if:
+You'll know you've encountered one of these if: